Fraudulent Transfers of Assets to Third Parties

 If a court determines a party engaged in fraudulent transfers of assets to third parties, it must calculate the value of the depletion to the community estate and the amount of the reconstituted estate, which is its total worth if the fraud had not occurred.
 The court must then divide the value of the reconstituted estate fairly and properly.
 To do so, the court may grant any equitable or legal relief necessary.
 This includes awarding the aggrieved spouse an appropriate share of the community property that remained after the fraud, a monetary award, or both a monetary award and a fair share of the community estate.Meet with an Attorney in Dallas

 Divorce can conjure up many strong emotions, but the end of a marriage is not grounds for people trying to engage in fraud to deprive their spouses of community assets.
 If you wish to end your marriage and you believe your spouse is engaging in deceitful behavior, it is in your best interest to speak to an attorney.
 The lawyers at McClure Law Group possess the knowledge and resources needed to help you strive for the best outcome available in your case.
-We have an office in Dallas, and we are also available for consultations at our Collin County office in Plano.
 We regularly represent people in Dallas, Rockwall, Fort Worth, Richardson, Garland, McKinney, Irving, and Frisco.
 We also represent people in family law and divorce matters, such as child custody, in cities throughout Dallas, Rockwall, Denton, Grayson, Collin, and Tarrant Counties.
 You can reach us at 214.692.8200 or through our online form to schedule a meeting.